srikrish2812/data_science_job_analysis/README.md

 3. Insights are drawn using exploratory data analysis(EDA) with the help of pandas framework.

 **Tech Stack**: Python, BeautifulSoup, Pandas, NumPy, Cloudscraper, Zenrows

+**Note: To use [Zenrows](https://www.zenrows.com/) you have to log in and create an API key.
+Zenrows is a paid framework but can be used freely up to a certain limit.
+It automatically scrapes data from the website and returns a clean, processed JSON object for direct analysis.
+**